 (4) Injection: This fourth route of entry is direct injection of the material in to the blood stream or the peritoneal cavity of the abdomen or the pleural. cavity surrounding the lung. by a needle it can be inserted in to the skin, muscle or other part of the body.
 Mostly this route is used to inject material in to laboratory animals.
 The intervenous injection short circuit protective mechanisms in the body, which resist the material from entering in to blood.

-Pre-employment and periodical medical examination of workers expose to toxic hazards, are necessary to detect health effect due to such entry of chemical in human body and to draw inference for engineering and medical safety majors.
+Pre-employment and periodical medical examination of workers expose to toxic hazards, are necessary to detect health effect due to such entry of chemical in human body and to draw inference for engineering and medical safety measures.

 Permissible and threshold limit of exposure and dosage: